logo

 Antonia says:

-The average historical returns on their ready-made portfolios are just above the industry average, and there has been particular success for investors who were willing to assume a bit more risk with their adventurous portfolios.
+The average historical returns on their A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo are just above the industry average, and there has been particular success for investors who were willing to assume a bit more risk with their adventurous portfolios.

 AJ Bell LISA